Strategy

 • Strategy can be developed in a number of ways, with variations including:

-• when and how you do the strategy work.
-One distinction is whether it’s an upfront planning process, an ’emergent’ learning process, or a combination.
+• One distinction is whether it’s an upfront planning process, an ’emergent’ learning process, or a combination.

-• how often you renew your strategy.
-And in periods of incredible disruption such as we’ve experienced in 2020-21, the time range over which you choose to consider a particular strategic program might be more condensed than ever before.
+• In periods of incredible disruption such as we’ve experienced in 2020-21 and the post-pandemic years, the time range over which we consider a particular strategic program might be more condensed than ever before.

-• whether you strategise right down to the detail, or keep it higher.
-In our VUCA world (volatile, uncertain, complex, ambiguous) the detail end of many strategic plans could be outdated almost before publishing – and this now virtually forces a higher-order approach.
-In other words, what are you really in business for, what are the defining challenges you are up against, and how best can you set yourselves up for that?
+• In our VUCA world (volatile, uncertain, complex, ambiguous) the detail end of many strategic plans could be outdated almost before publishing – and this now virtually forces a higher-order approach.

-• Particularly for larger organisations, strategy should be considered at several levels – the corporate level, business level, and operational/team levels – more on this below.
+• Particularly for larger organisations, strategy should be considered at several levels – the corporate level, business level, and operational/team levels – see more on this below.

 Strategy is real!